Train Accident Lawyers

 Cars Crossing onto the Tracks

 We hear about these incidents over and over again in the media: a vehicle inexplicably drives onto train tracks and then is slammed into by an oncoming train.
-Not only are their often deaths for any occupants in the vehicle, but, frequently, passengers on the train suffer serious injury and death, too.
+Not only do occupants in the vehicle suffer, but, frequently, passengers on the train suffer serious injury and death, too.

 According to national statistics, there is a person or vehicle hit by a train every 115 minutes in this country.
 Some of the types of train accidents or incidents that may occur and that a catastrophic injury lawyer from our firm has handled include the following situations: